distributedlife/distributedlife.com/data/food/persimmon-jam.md

 Great.

 All good.
-The persimmons I have are unlikely to cause foodballs.
+The persimmons I have are unlikely to cause food-balls.

 # to the stove!